Bike tires should be checked before every ride and maintained as needed to keep your bike safe and fun to ride.

 - Ensure all wheel spokes are tight and not broken.

-- Check axle nuts and front wheel quick release to ensure they are tight.
-Ensure the locking lever on the quick release skewer is correctly tensioned, fully closed, and secured.
+- Check the axle nuts and the front wheel quick release lever to ensure they are tight.
+The lever should be fully closed and secured.

-Electric bikes travel at higher speeds on average compared to regular pedal-only bikes, and they are also heavier in comparison; because of this, users must take care to never abuse their bike's wheelsets.
+Electric bikes travel at higher speeds, on average, compared to pedal-only bikes, and they are also heavier in comparison; because of this, users must take care to never abuse their bike's wheelsets.